ankitkp4056/FeRoSA/README.md

 ## Execution:

 ### Step-1: Creating the Working Directory
-Create a working directory, say "/ferosa".
+Create a working directory "/ferosa".<br>
 Inside "/ferosa", create:
 --> "/ferosa/code" : to contain all the items of this repository